Grass-Fed & Sustainably Grazed

 WWT & Us

-Working with the Wildfowl & Wetlands Trust (WWT), our aim is to create some of the most delicious beef in the UK while doing as much as we can for wetland habitats.
+Working closely the Wildfowl & Wetlands Trust (WWT), our aim is to create some of the most delicious beef in the UK while doing as much as we can for wetland habitats.
 We don’t always get things right but with the aid of no-fence collars we keep our cattle safe and the environment well managed.

 To learn more about the WWT and all the fantastic work they do, please head to their website.